Billionaire Profile

 Early Life

 Thomas Fearn Frist Jr. was born on August 12, 1938, in Nashville, Tennessee.
-He is the son of Dr. Thomas F. Frist Sr., a prominent internal medicine specialist, and Dorothy Cate Frist.
-Frist grew up in Belle Meade, a suburb of Nashville.
-He graduated from Vanderbilt University and received an M.D. from Washington University School of Medicine.
-He served as a flight surgeon in the United States Air Force.
+He is the son of Dr. Thomas F. Frist Sr., a cardiologist, and Dorothy Cate Frist.
+Growing up in Nashville, Frist attended Montgomery Bell Academy before earning a bachelor's degree from Vanderbilt University in 1961 and a medical degree from Washington University School of Medicine in 1965.

 Rise to Success